Raffaello/bros/README.md

 #### Physical Memory Management

-for now a simple silly bitset allocation and tracking. slow to find a free chunk, suscetible to fragmentation
+for now a simple silly bitset allocation and tracking. slow to find a free chunk, susceptible to fragmentation

-> TOOD improvements
+> TODO improvements

 #### Virtual Memory Management